arturox2500/test-repo/Code-Execution-And-Editing.md

 ## Using development tools

 * **VSCode** is recommended as the development environment due to its versatility and support for Angular and Java/Spring.
 * **Postman** (or a similar tool) is used to interact with the server’s REST API.
-* Examples of API requests will be provided once the Postman collection is created.
+Postman collection is located at the docs folder

 ## Running tests